thafaker/writefreely-to-ghost/README.md

 Run the script

-    bash convert-writefreely-to-ghost.sh
+    ./convert-writefreely-to-ghost.sh

-It take a little bit of time, after that you should got a file named ghost-import-complete.json and this can be imported via webinterface into your ghost installation.
+Depending on the amount of Posts you have, it takes a little bit of time.
+After that you should get a file named <code>ghost-import-complete.json</code> and this can be imported via webinterface into your ghost installation.

 Hope that helps.
 Jan